 No, I just chose to do the following 3 things as their mom:

-1. Reveled in the reasons for why I was there in the first place.
+- Celebrated the reasons why I was there in the first place.

-These consistent and persistent affirmations equipped them with emotional power.
+These consistent and persistent affirmations equipped me and them with emotional power.

 Your child needs you to prepare them emotionally for this monumental change.

 Each college trip marked the first time that either son would leave to face a challenge that was all his own.
-Thankfully, we had also drilled into them habits that promoted emotional stability:
+Thankfully, we had also drilled into them, beliefs that promoted emotional stability:

-We also, taught them that this was their future and that they had to work hard towards their own goals.
+- That this was their future and that they had to work hard toward their own goals.

 Now Mom, here are a few things for you to do for yourself: